Marshall Smith Armstrong

 He was selected as an honorary member of Beta Alpha Psi and Beta Gamma Sigma.
 He was the recipient of the 1973 New York City Beta Gamma Sigma honor award and in 1975 he received the Distinguished Service Award from the University of Hartford's Center for the Study of Professional Accounting.
 His allegiance to the profession was again recognized in 1977 when he was awarded the AICPA's Gold Medal Award.

-He married Marjorie L. Thompson on September 24, 1939; they have three children.
-He enjoys music; in his youth he sought a career as a professional musician and did for a while play the saxophone professionally.
-In his leisure time he enjoys golf, fishing, boating, and playing with his grandchildren.
+He married Marjorie L. Thompson on September 24, 1939; they had three children.
+He enjoyed music; in his youth he sought a career as a professional musician and did for a while play the saxophone professionally.
+In his leisure time he enjoyed golf, fishing, boating, and playing with his grandchildren.
+Marshall Smith Armstrong died on October 23, 2005 at age 91.